 When you’re applying and interviewing, don’t be afraid to tout transferable skills you may have from other non-sales jobs.
 If you’ve ever worked in a restaurant—or any customer-facing job—you’ve developed skills such as identifying needs, problem-solving, and basic customer service.
 These skills are directly applicable to sales and are very attractive to employers.

 If you’re looking to land a sales job in retail, go shopping!
 When you’re interacting with salespeople, please take note of the traits you like in them.
 How do you feel about the way they approached you and spoke to you?
 What did they say or do that swayed (or didn’t sway) you?

 If possible, visit the store or location of where you will be applying to get an idea of how their salespeople operate.
 If you’re applying for a role as a business-to-business sales professional, you might not be able to visit their location, so instead, skip to #5 and do your research.

 Shadow your company’s top sales professional and take note of what they do differently from everyone else.
 Watch how they talk, how they dress, how they present themselves.
 What is their work ethic like, how do they approach customers?
 By learning from your industry leaders, you can quickly master the art of selling your product or service.

 “Stick to the top performer like glue.
 Copy his or her systems and processes.
 Once mastered, add your own personality and you can’t go wrong.” – Sean Richardson – Telco Sales

 6. Do Your Homework on the Company

-Do your research before interviewing.
-Check out the company’s website and learn everything you can about the company and the products they sell.
+Use the product yourself.
+By being a customer of your own product, you’ll better understand what you’re selling and become a better spokesperson.
+Who wants to buy a Honda from someone that drives a Toyota?
 These efforts can go a long way in showing your initiative.
 You can also show your enthusiasm for the products; if possible, become a customer.